 The method used will depend on whether the system currently has refrigerant still in the system or is being pressure tested with nitrogen, this is up to the technician to decide on the best method/s to use.

-An electronic leak detector can be very precise as long as its in good working order, sensors are clean and there isn't any outside factors that may influence the sensors ability to detect such as wind smoke or moisture.
-This can be an issue especially on outdoor units.
+An electronic leak detector can be very precise as long as it's in good working order, sensors are clean and there aren't any outside factors that may influence the sensors ability to detect such as wind smoke or moisture.
+This can be an issue, especially on outdoor units.
 This is why this method should always be used in conjunction with the bubble solution method.

 Today, there are two main types of electronic leak detectors; heated diode and corona suppression.